-What's more, your daily routine could be getting in the way.
+What's more, your daily routine could also be getting in the way.
 The two cups of coffee you 'need' in the morning to help you deal with stress might be making your heart beat faster, re-directing glucose to the eyes, heart, lungs and muscles.
 Your body still probably thinks that you're preparing yourself to run from the animal, instead of sitting in front of your computer!
 Our body then places this glucose back into fat near the liver to be readily converted into glucose at the next ‘stress’ event.

-Sugar and cortisol
+Sugar and stress

 • Do you feel tired as soon as you wake up?